Foreshore Freeway Bridge: History

+At the 2012 launch of the Transport for Cape Town initiative, the Dean of the Faculty of Engineering and the Built Environment at the University of Cape Town, Professor Francis Petersen, announced a partnership between the City of Cape Town and the University to examine the future of the incomplete foreshore freeway.

-The Transport for Cape Town initiative announced in 2012 sought the input of design students at the University of Cape Town to find an affordable solution to the unfinished bridge and during a presentation on April 14, 2014 at the Cape Town City Hall approximately 600 students exhibited their ideas.
+During a presentation in April 2014 at the Cape Town City Hall, approximately 600 students exhibited their ideas.
 Some of these included planting trees on the overpass, turning it into a roller coaster or skate park, creating a street arcade below and also possibly some sort of waterway.

-Mayor Patricia de Lille, present at the exhibition said "it was important to use Cape Town's designation as World Design Capital as an opportunity to think differently".
+Then-Mayor of Cape Town Patricia de Lille, present at the exhibition said "it was important to use Cape Town's designation as World Design Capital as an opportunity to think differently".
 Once the exhibition closed UCT handed the students' projects over to the Transport for Cape Town committee for evaluation with a decision yet to be announced.

-In 2023, the bridge became a place for a homeless community sleeping next to a 20-meter sheer drop.
+In 2015, the City of Cape Town started using the bridge's western top deck as a designated parking area.

+By 2023, the bridge area was used as an unofficial encampment for the homeless.

+In July 2026, the Cape Town Mayor Geordin Hill-Lewis announced that the City had formally decided to complete the bridge, and that progress had already been made in planning for such.
+He said that more details would be announced in September 2026, including some of the City's first designs, which would be open for public comment.